AnonymousRand/musescore_realistic_playback_plugins/README.md

 Tested in MuseScore 3.6.2.

 ### BulkVelocityChange
-- Change velocities of notes in bulk.
+- Change velocities of notes in bulk

 ### BulkDynamicsVelocityChange
-- Change velocities of dynamics in bulk.
+- Change velocities of dynamics in bulk

 ### BulkTempoChange
-- Change velocities of tempo text markings in bulk—their text has to be formatted like the default `[something] = [tempo value]` and their tempo should follow the text.
+- Change velocities of tempo text markings in bulk—their text has to be formatted like the default `[something] = [tempo value]` and their tempo should follow the text
-- Note: doesn't seem to go below 5 bpm.
+- Note: doesn't seem to go below 5 bpm

 ### ElementCounter
-- Just a cool niche thing to count how many elements you've selected, when you want to feel like you did something.
+- Just a cool niche thing to count how many elements you've selected, when you want to feel like you did something

 # Bugs
 - BulkVelocityChange and BulkDynamicsVelocityChange occasionally crash when plugin hotkey pressed